jellebee/guides/Server/README.md

 NSLookup - Used for performing NSLookups with user input NSLookup_Form - Similar to NSLookup but with a visual interface (GUI) Get_SQL_DBs - Powershell script to get the SQL DBs from the specified server.
 You could run this under a task schedular with a specific user (if the user you use to access powershell has no access to the DB, tested with dbo rights, but you could consider restricting this.)
+Get_Windows_Software - Obtains a list of all software on the device using the WMI service.
+(WMI service has to be running)